Commuter Challenge

 Am I eligible to participate?

-This challenge is for people who work in the greater Ann Arbor area.
-See Rules section of this website for additional details.
+This challenge is for people who live or work in the City of Ann Arbor, City of Ypsilanti, or Ypsilanti Township

 Can I participate by myself?

 Yes.
 We encourage co-workers to join the challenge together and try get as many employees as possible trying an alternative way of commuting at least one day this May.
+See the ‘Marketing' tab for materials to help recruit coworkers.
 If you are the only person from your workplace who signs up, you could still win individual prizes.
-Check this page in April for tools to help you recruit your co-workers.
+Solo entrepreneurs can register their organization to participate in the solopreneur contest here.

 How do I register?